Part L FAQs

 In some circumstances, when an unusual design or practical constraints mean some thermal elements cannot be upgraded, a BCO will ask for comparative SAP calculations to allow the CO2 emissions from the conversion “as designed” and an “elementally compliant” conversion to be compared.
 If the CO2 emissions of the “as designed” conversion do not exceed those of an “elementally designed” conversion, the BCO will accept this as evidence of compliance.

-If this situation occurs it is best to identify it at an early stage, rather than receiving during construction when things are difficult and costly to change.
+If this situation occurs it is best to identify it at an early stage, rather than after construction has started, when things are difficult and costly to change.

 We can provide bespoke L1B compliance reports supported by comparative SAP calculations to ensure Building Control accept that the design is compliant.